Gum disease can lead to tooth loss and other systemic health issues

 While anyone is at risk of developing gum disease, especially without adequate dental hygiene, some are at greater risk than others.
 Factors that contribute to the development of periodontal disease include:

 If you possess any of these risk factors, you should pay particular attention to your dental hygiene and take precautions against infection.

 Your options for gum disease treatment depend upon the severity of your case and other factors affecting your dental health.
 If your case is mild, we may recommend treatments to straighten teeth or address other risk factors, as well as renewed attention to your daily tooth care regimen.
 If your periodontal disease has advanced to the point of periodontitis, we will take measures to clean out your periodontal pockets and remove the tartar irritating them.
-Dental Excellence offers laser gum surgery, including LANAP, a procedure designed to reduce your periodontal pockets by encouraging the gum tissue to reattach to the teeth.
+Regular periodontal maintenance may be necessary.
+Dental Excellence offers laser gum surgery which is a procedure designed encourage the gum tissue to reattach to the teeth.

 None of these treatments can be successful without removing the infection, and that can only happen with your cooperation.
 Your everyday dental hygiene is paramount in your recovery from periodontal disease.
 At Dental Excellence, we will do whatever we can to help you battle gum disease and tooth decay—but the final responsibility is yours.
 Contact us today and begin the process of healing your mouth.